koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 ## Overview

+This post is about the most effective pattern I've seen used to present people with data.
+This pattern has come up at every company I've worked for, and replaced a lot of other less disciplined approaches that didn't work as well.
-This post describes a pattern I've seen used when presenting people with data.
-It's come up so many times, and served me well enough that I figure it's time to put down in writing a description of the overall pattern.
-I'll be calling it the Summary-List-Detail pattern because it consists of presenting users with the same underlying data in three different views: the **Summary** view, the **List** view, and the **Detail** view.
+In this post, we will call it the Summary-List-Detail pattern because it consists of presenting users with the same underlying data in three different views: the **Summary** view, the **List** view, and the **Detail** view.